 After demonstrating individualized patterns of signature cluster cell types in At-Risk/ERA, we then investigated how the signature cells communicate to determine how inflammation signals are transmitted.
 Cell-cell communications (CCC) were analyzed by correlating expression levels of ligands such as cytokines in the source cells with their corresponding receptor expressions in the receiver cells for each individual using CellChat19.
 To compare At-Risk/ERA and CON groups, we first aggregated CCC between the same signature cells across all the ligand-receptor pairs and all the individuals within the group.
 We observed distinct CCC patterns: At-Risk/ERA participants displayed significantly more interactions within signature clusters than controls, particularly between T cells and NK cells.
 Cellular communications with signature monocytes were less common and only observed in the At-Risk/ERA group (Fig. 4A).
-The difference between the total number of CCC in the two groups was statistically significant (p-value=0.016 using Wilcoxon rank-sum test).
+The difference between the total number of CCC in the two groups was statistically significant (p-value=0.06 using Wilcoxon rank-sum test).

 We next evaluated the cellular communication strength.
-Notably, communication between CD8 T Naive, CD4 TCM, and CD4 T Naive were more pronounced in At-Risk/ERA group, while communications between CD4 T Naive, and CD8 TEM were more intense in controls (Fig. 4B).
-The total strength in the two groups differed significantly between the two groups (p-value=0.022 using Wilcoxon rank-sum test).
+Notably, communication between CD8 T Naive and CD4 TCM were more pronounced in At-Risk/ERA group, while communications between CD4 T Naive, and CD8 TEM were more intense in controls (Fig. 4B).
+The total communication strength in At-Risk/ERA was significantly higher than control group (p-value=0.04 using Wilcoxon rank-sum test).
 As a representative example, participant 53 from control group and participant 9 from At-Risk/ERA group had the most diverse cell type distribution in signature clusters (Supplementary Fig. S3A; Fig. 4C), providing an overview of almost all the cell types.
 It is worth noting that the number and intensity of the total CCC aggregating all the clusters from all the Kmeans groups were comparable between the At-Risk/ERA and CON groups, highlighting the importance of the signature cells differentiating the two groups (Supplementary Fig. S4A).

 Similar to the diversity of signature cell types across individuals, the CCC pattern also varied from individual to individual.
 For example, major senders and receivers were highly variable among individual participants (Supplementary Fig. S4B).
 Some individuals such as participant 5, 26, and 27 used only one cell type as major communicator while others like participant 9, 18, and 23 relied on multiple cell types.
 Among those with multiple cell types, some displayed more even distributions of signals across cell types like participant 9 and 23 while others exhibited a predominant signature cell type (e.g., CD8 TEM in participant 18).